jimmy-vo/ml.EnvironmentSetting/Window10-GPU-Anaconda-Jupyter.md

 # Deep Learning Environment Set Up

 ## Target
-Prepare the environment to train a Keras model on Jupyter Notebook with NVIDIA GPU on WIndow machine
+Prepare the environment to train a Keras model on Jupyter Notebook with NVIDIA GPU on Window machine

 ## Before we go

-Below is just some helpful explanation for beginers, you can skip it to fast-forward
+Below is just some helpful explanation for beginners, you can skip it to fast-forward

 ##### Why do we need Anaconda
-Basicly you can install all the Python packages to do the training without anaconda.
+Basically you can install all the Python packages to do the training without anaconda.
 However, Anaconda is a useful tools to gather all the species for you.
 It also allows the ability of isolating the environment of different project so that they don't mess up each other

 ##### What are CUDA and cuDNN?
 I don't really know what they are.
 And I think we don't need to.
-CUDA on Window is like a NDIVIA driver you need to install to allow TensorFlow to control the GPU.
+CUDA on Window is like a NVIDIA driver you need to install to allow TensorFlow to control the GPU.
 The cuDNN on the other hand contains some library files that you need to put into CUDA to make sure that they can talk to each other.
 So if you are beginner like me, just install these to have your Keras model working